#1. Which of these structures is found in a plant cell but not in an animal cell?

 Next

 #38.
-What is the function of red blood cells?
+What is the function of the hormone insulin?

 Previous